 Parameter Name Description Time Date and time of the transaction.
 ID Transaction ID.
 Client_IP IP address of the client.
 User Username of the client making the request, if available.
 Site Hostname of the destination in the HTTP request.
 URI URL path specified in the HTTP request.
 Status_Code HTTP status code for the request.
-Decision_Tag ACL decision tag as defined in the Access log entry that indicates how the DVS engine handled the transaction.
-For more information about ACL decision tags, see ACL Decision Tags, page 24-18.
+Decision_Tag ACL decision tag as defined in the Access log entry that indicates ho engine handled the transaction.
+For more information about ACL decision tags, see ACL Decision Tags, page 24-17.
+URL_Cat URL category that the URL filtering engine assigned to the transaction req For a list of the different URL categories, see URL Category Descriptions, page 17-25.
+Note: AsyncOS for Web sends the entire URL category name for both predefined and user defined URL categories.
+It performs URL encoding on the category name, so spaces are written as "%20".
+WBRS WBRS score that the Web Reputation Filters assigned to the URL in the request.
+DVS_Verdict Malware category that the DVS engine assigns to the transaction.
+For more information about malware categories, Malware Scanning Verdict Values, page 24-38.